Jedrzej94/-WEB-Vehicle-stock-system/README.md

 </html>
 ```

 File including is a great feature if you don't want your page to be reloaded and just want to keep your files nice and clean.
-What I mean by that, here we have a DRY programming rule which stands for Don't Repeat Yourself.
+What I mean by that, here we have a **DRY** programming rule which stands for **Don't Repeat Yourself**.
 A great thing about that is we don't have to create the navigation bar for each webpage anymore, we can just simply do:

 ```
 <body>